Transipedia/publication-ccle/README.md

   - ATRX
 ```

-## Chimera part
+## 4. Fusion transcripts

-For now, the chimera part is computed with a bash script :
+For now, the fusion transcript/chimera part is computed with a bash script :

 - ``depmap_fusion_to_bed.sh``: main script to generate chimera probes, specific 31-mers from the input CCLE fusion annotation file [https://depmap.org/portal/download/all/?releasename=DepMap+Public+22Q2&filename=CCLE_fusions.csv](https://depmap.org/portal/download/all/?releasename=DepMap+Public+22Q2&filename=CCLE_fusions.csv) and count matrix by fusion events in all the samples from a reindeer index
 - ``config.sh``: script to declare annotation files